 Many of us have unsaved relatives we see infrequently, or only once a year at Christmas.
 What if they’re not open to the gospel?
 Maybe they’re downright opposed to Christ.
 What if God has yet to open a door to share the good news with them?
 What’s a believer to do?
 Here are some suggestions.

 Before they come, pray that the Lord would open doors for the gospel and give you an opportunity to share it with them.
 Ask the Lord for a sincere love for them, the grace serve them and that they would see Christ in you.

 I can easily sink into a selfish malaise at family gatherings, especially after meals.
-I find myself lying on the couch drifting into oblivion or staring comatose-like at the television.
-By God’s grace, what I try to do is to look for opportunities to serve.
+I can find myself lying on the couch drifting into oblivion or staring comatose-like at the television.
+But by God’s grace, I want to look for opportunities to serve.
 It may be something as simple as clearing the table or doing dishes.
 Unbelievers are watching us.
 Let our goal be to show them Christ, who did not come to be served but to serve and give his life for others.

 3. Serve their Children

 Before family get-togethers I have often told my kids that our goal for the evening is to try to make sure our relatives have the best time they possibly can, especially their children.
 Serve your relatives’ children, and encourage your children to serve their children.
 For many years after our Thanksgiving meal with relatives, I would do a Christmas craft with all the kids.
 We’d make Christmas ornaments with Play Dough or 3-d Christmas trees out of construction paper, glitter and beads.

 Remember, Jesus welcomed children, blessed them, and said that when we receive a child in his name we receive him.